Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 1

 This is because IBD is incredibly individual.

-Some people tolerate oats really well but react badly to onions.
+Some people with IBD tolerate oats really well but react badly to onions.
 Some struggle with high-fat foods during a flare.
 Others can eat high-fat, onions and spicy foods without any issue whatsoever.

 This is for a few reasons, including: